Coding-Cuddles/expense-report-refactoring-python-kata/README.md

 This kata complements [Clean Code: SOLID, Ep.
 10 - Open-Closed Principle](https://cleancoders.com/episode/clean-code-episode-10).

-In this exercise, you'll practice refactoring code to adhere to the Open-CLose Principle (OCP).
+In this exercise, you'll practice refactoring code to adhere to the Open-Close Principle (OCP).
 You'll be working with an expense report system that tracks different types of expenses and prints a final report.